 If you need to access the basic configuration tabs, click the Setup tab.

 Advanced Wireless

-The Advanced Wireless screen allows you to customize data transmission settings and access the 802.1x Configuration screen.
+The Advanced Wireless screen allows you to customize data transmission settings.
 In most cases, the advanced wireless settings on this screen should remain at their default values.